rjw57/blog/content/web/perspective-correct-screen-images-with-webgl.md

     ];

     // Compute T matrix using Numeric.
 If you wanted, you could work out the
-    // inverse of X long-hand but life is too short.
+    // inverse of S long-hand but life is too short.
     T = numeric.dot(D, numeric.inv(S));

     // We only want specific elements from T